The current Office Action replaces the previous non-final Office Action.

 Regarding claim 9, Kim teaches the light module of claim 1, wherein: the first light emitter, the second light emitter, and the third light emitter are configured to emit light of different colors from one another (paragraph [0105]), and the first light emitter, the second light emitter, and the third light emitter are arranged side by side (fig. 10).

-Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to include a light blocking layer disposed on the substrate, the light blocking layer included one or more windows through which light generated in the plurality of light emitters pass, for the benefit of reducing light leak
+Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to include a light blocking layer disposed on the substrate, the light blocking layer included one or more windows through which light generated in the plurality of light emitters pass, for the known benefit of increasing light extraction.

-Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to a step adjustment layer disposed on at least one of the first light emitter, the second light emitter, or the third light emitter; and one or more connection layers disposed on the step adjustment layer, wherein: the step adjustment layer includes a first set of openings exposing a region of the at least one of the first light emitter, the second light emitter, or the third light emitter, and the one or more connection layers are electrically connected to the at least one of the first light emitter, the second light emitter, or the third light emitter through the first set of openings of the step adjustment layer, for the benefit of providing a light emitting device that is easy to mount and can be tailored in size, as well as providing a layer to equalize the surface for forming bumps to provide bias to the device.
+Thus, it would have been obvious to the skilled in the art before the effective filing date of the invention to dispose a step adjustment layer on at least one of the first light emitter, the second light emitter, or the third light emitter, and one or more connection layers on the step adjustment layer, wherein: the step adjustment layer included a first set of openings exposing a region of the at least one of the first light emitter, the second light emitter, or the third light emitter, and the one or more connection layers were electrically connected to the at least one of the first light emitter, the second light emitter, or the third light emitter through the first set of openings of the step adjustment layer, for the known benefit of electrically insulating the two polarities of the light emitter.

 Regarding claim 6, Kim does not teach each of the plurality of light emitters comprising: a light emitting layer including a first conductivity type semiconductor layer, a second conductivity type semiconductor layer, and an active layer interposed between the first conductivity type semiconductor layer and the second conductivity type semiconductor layer; and a first electrode pad and a second electrode pad disposed on the light emitting layer.